Laudarisd/Generative-AI/README.md

 \]
 where \( g_t \) is the gradient at time step \( t \), \( \beta_1 \) and \( \beta_2 \) are decay rates, \( \alpha \) is the learning rate, and \( \epsilon \) is a small constant.

-## Remote Sensing

-In this section, we cover remote sensing techniques and applications, including:

-- Introduction to remote sensing
-- Satellite image processing
-- Applications of remote sensing in GIS
-- Tools and software for remote sensing analysis

 ## RAG (Retrieval-Augmented Generation)